 What does this look like in practice?
 Try a flexible or unlimited vacation policy, where you offer your employees to take as much time as they need to rejuvenate as long as they are hitting their goals.

 Most of you spend a large chunk of your waking hours at the office, shouldn’t that time be enjoyable and fulfilling?
-Build trust, incentivize wellness, appreciate employees and implement the other suggestions above to create a happier and more productive workplace.
+Build trust, incentivize wellness, appreciate employees and implement the other suggestions above to increase workplace happiness.